Business Office Manager, Healthcare Salary

 Popular Skills for Business Office Manager, Healthcare

-Healthcare Business Office Managers seem to wield many skills on the job.
-Most notably, facility with Office Management and Medicaid & Medicare Billing are correlated to pay that is significantly above average, leading to increases of 33 percent and 18 percent, respectively.
+Survey takers working as Healthcare Business Office Managers report using a large range of professional skills.
+Most notably, facility with Office Management and Medicaid & Medicare Billing are correlated to pay that is significantly above average, leading to increases of 26 percent and 9 percent, respectively.
 At the other end of the pay range are skills like Medical Coding, Bookkeeping, and Customer Relations.
-Most people experienced in Accounts Receivable also know Medicaid & Medicare Billing.
+It is often found that people who know Accounts Receivable are also skilled in Medicaid & Medicare Billing.

 Pay by Experience Level for Business Office Manager, Healthcare